NCP corporator, workers present beer crate to Thane mayor in protest

-Miffed that Mayor Sanjay More adjourned a general body meeting allegedly to meet representatives of the Thane Restaurant and Bar Association, workers left a beer crate outside his office; one of them even cracked open a can
+Miffed that Mayor Sanjay More adjourned a general body meeting allegedly to meet representatives of the Thane Restaurant and Bar Association, workers left a beer crate outside his office

 The Mayor of Thane was in for a shock when he learnt that a corporator from the Nationalist Congress Party (NCP) and his supporters had landed outside his office with a crate of beer yesterday.